Fodor's Expert Review Ponto-cho Robin

-An adventurous menu sets Ponto-cho Robin ahead of the competition.
-Charcoal-color walls, rich wooden staircases, and a great view of the river from this 150-year-old town house make for a great setting for dishes like sea urchin in wasabi broth, grilled river fish, and the ever-popular kami-nabe, a hot pot made of paper and cooked on an open flame at your table: it's mesmerizing and tasty.
-The chef goes to the market daily and rotates the menu regualarly
+An adventurous menu sets this restaurant inside a 150-year-old town house apart from its competition.
+The chef here goes to the market daily and improvises based on what's fresh.
+Charcoal-color walls, wooden staircases, and a great view of the Kamo River provide an elegant setting for dishes like sea urchin in wasabi broth, grilled river fish, and the ever-popular kami-nabe, a hot pot made of treated paper and cooked on an open flame at your table: it's mesmerizing and tasty.
+Deck seating is an option during the summer.